JohnGiorgi/seq2rel/README.md

 ### Preparing a dataset

-Datasets are tab-separated files, where each example is contained on its own line.
+Datasets are tab-separated files where each example is contained on its own line.
 The first column contains the text, and the second column contains the relations.
 Relations themselves must be serialized to strings.

 Take the following example, which expresses a _gene-disease association_ (`"@GDA@"`) between _ESR1_ (`"@GENE@"`) and _schizophrenia_ (`"@DISEASE@`")